wcmc-research-informatics/super-i2b2/README.md

 This directory contains the distribution files of SUPER, a pipeline for extracting data from multiple EHRs and importing it for use within i2b2. i2b2 is a self-service cohort discovery tool that matches clinical investigators with patient cohorts of interest. i2b2 has the ability to support projects with specialized cohorts for different parties.
-SUPER supports the SOFA approach - a way of maintaining and creating new i2b2 projects easily using views.
+SUPER supports SOFA (Single Observation Fact Approach)
+- a way of maintaining and creating new i2b2 projects easily using views based off of one fact table.
 This version of SUPER cannot be run.

+In the SOFA paper, we referred to different projects as "base" and "prefix".
+In our code, all references to the heron database is called <base> and specific project databases as <child>.

 Directories
 -----------